EARTH5d/webdev-lab-notebook/reflection.md

 -- 02-a11y: I commpleted the excerises.
 I used 04-form.html as a reference.

--- 03 : I commpleted all the excerises, though there was not much HTML this week, I only think I only code for number 6 and that was only to hooked up(?) the interal links as well as becuase I was following along with the veido.
+-- 03-css : I commpleted all the excerises, though there was not much HTML this week, I only think I only code for number 6 and that was only to hooked up(?) the interal links as well as becuase I was following along with the veido.

+-- 04-flexbox: I completed all the excerises.

+-- 05-grid: I completed all the excerises.

 ### Accessibility